 Compensation and incentive design is critical to the success of physician organizations.
 An appropriately designed plan recognizes and incentivizes the group’s strategic direction and goals in the ever-changing healthcare market.
 Thus, redesign of a compensation system is required when strategies or incentives change.
-With nearly 40 years of experience in designing compensation systems, we understand that compensation is personal.
+With 40 years of experience in designing compensation systems, we understand that compensation is personal.
 Our experience helps to manage a politically charged process through deep analysis, physician engagement, and regular communication.

 ECG’s extensive skills in developing innovative, incentive-based physician compensation arrangements include:

 - Rapid understanding of how your organization’s compensation compares to relevant industry benchmarks.

 - Development of a compensation system that adjusts with the market, reducing the need for substantial redesign in the future.

 - Alignment of physician incentives with organizational goals and strategic direction.